 Rivera-Todaro said, “It could fall apart and become dilapidated and abandoned and a completely and utterly terrible community resource.
 Every day, we have to think about and figure out how that doesn’t happen.”

 Daniel Blake became the fridge’s social media manager this summer and is the only other person who helps run the fridge with Rivera-Todaro.
-Each Thursday, they clean and organize the fridge, post pictures of it on Instagram and monitor the account’s direct messages.
-They also run the Discord by coordinating with volunteers, answering questions and keeping track of who checks on the fridge.
+Each Thursday, he cleans and organizes the fridge, posts pictures of it on Instagram and monitors the account’s direct messages.
+He also runs the Discord by coordinating with volunteers, answering questions and keeping track of who checks on the fridge.

 “Back when we first had the fridge created, I was going through a difficult time financially.
 I was like, ‘Well, this is a great resource.
 I am even using it,’” Blake said.
 “So, of course, if I’m able to do [social media] on the side, I have the time and helping the community feels really good to do.”